taiki-e/setup-cross-toolchain-action/README.md

 The current default QEMU version is 10.2.

+We usually sets QEMU CPU to `max` (or CPU newer than the default if `-cpu=max` is unavailable) to allow testing more CPU features.
+If you want to test for a specific CPU, you can override it by setting the `QEMU_CPU` environment variable.

 You can select/pin the version by using `qemu` input option, or `@` syntax in `runner` input option (if both are set, the latter is preferred).
 For example:

 ```yaml